arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/12.emwin-guide/content.md

 ### emWin Screen Configuration

 When creating elements, information about the screen and placement needs to be provided.
-Let's create a pointer variable that can be used whenever the screenspace needs to be used.
+The provided code initializes the emWin library, configuring display and touch controller settings.
+It sets the display to landscape mode, enables multi-buffering for the Windows manager, and creates a main window for content rendering.

 **Full Example:**